Illegal fishing threatens ecosystems and puts food security and regional stability at risk.

 Read NWC’s In-Depth Analysis of the U.S. Fish and Wildlife Service’s Whistleblower Program

 The National Whistleblower Center used Freedom of Information Act (“FOIA”) requests to conduct an in-depth analysis of Fish and Wildlife Service’s whistleblower program and its payment of rewards from 2003 to 2016.
 Access all of the documents on whistleblower cases here.
 The National Whistleblower Center published a report explaining how the Departments of Commerce and Interior should implement the GAO’s recommendations, drawing upon the lessons learned from the cases analyzed from the FOIA production documents.
 NWC provided the agencies with this report to assist in their reform process.
 The report is required reading for anyone who wants to have an in-depth understanding of how these laws should and could work.
 Read the updated report here.

 The National Whistleblower Center continues to fight to ensure that the government agencies in charge of implementing the whistleblower reward laws passed by Congress do so, and do so well.
-Read more about NWC’s current work on this issue here.

 Read About the Vaquita’s Plight